kjohnson/wp-menu-page/README.md

-# wp-menu-page
+# WP Menu Page
-A base class for the WordPress
+A base class for the WordPress Menu Pages

 ## Example Menu Page